 Career Trek to Silicon Valley and San Francisco

+We are now accepting applications for the 4th Annual Thayer School Career Trek to Silicon Valley and San Francisco.
 The Career Trek will consist of visits to eight organizations over a three day period.
 The purpose of each site visit will be to hear about the technologies being developed, learn about potential job and internship opportunities, and interact with engineers (mostly Thayer alumni).
-You will also have an opportunity to "network" with additional Dartmouth and Thayer alumni through evening programs, and an optional recreational activity on Sunday, December 8.
+You will also have an opportunity to network with additional Dartmouth and Thayer alumni through evening programs.

 Silicon Valley and San Francisco area.
-Tentative schedule includes:
+Schedule includes:

 Hotel rooms (double occupancy), meals, and transportation to site visits will be provided.